Massachusetts Debt Relief Guide

 Banking and taxes in Massachusetts

-Massachusetts residents pay a flat income tax of 5%, although certain capital gains have a tax rate of 12%.
+Massachusetts has a graduated state individual income tax, and the rates range from 5% to 9%.
 Everyone who earns more than $8,000 annually must file taxes.
 There is also a sales tax of 6.25%.
 There is one sales tax holiday weekend each year in Massachusetts.
 On that weekend, there is no sales tax for select items up to $2,500, except for clothing which has a limit of $175.
-In 2021, the tax-free holiday was on August 14th and 15th.

 Massachusetts residents are also more likely to bank than the average American.
-The percentage of unbanked residents—those without a checking or savings account stands at just 3.7%.
+According to the FDIC, 95.9% of households have a checking or savings account.

 Massachusetts housing market

 Massachusetts has always had a highly competitive housing market, particularly in highly populated areas like Boston.
-However, this year has seen a rapid increase in both average home prices and rent.
-Additionally, the statewide inventory of single-family homes is down over 50%, and condos are down 38%.
+This year has seen an increase in average home prices, but the market for renting has currently cooled down.

 Because of this tight market, there are frequently bidding wars for the remaining homes left on the market.
 Not only are prices rising, but investors are driving up prices and competing against regular buyers.
 Many investors pay in cash, allow them to buy quickly and buy over market value.
 In contrast, potential buyers typically have to wait for mortgage financing.
 That’s edging out first-time homebuyers and leaving them with few options.